jay-pm/Database-SQL/README.md

     FROM films
     WHERE title = 'Metropolis';

 We can combine WHERE multiple conditions using AND or OR operator.
-We need to specify the column name separately for every AND and OR condition, so "WHERE release_year > 2000 AND < 2010 would be invalid:
+We need to specify the column name separately for every AND and OR condition, so "WHERE release_year > 2000 AND < 2010 would be invalid.
 Below query displays all details for Spanish language films released after 2000, but before 2010.

     select *